 Utility location requests ("locate requests") are requests made by an excavator working on behalf of the company constructing in the ROW.
 Locate requests are submitted by the excavator to Ontario One Call who, in turn, sends the request to owners or operators of underground infrastructure (e.g., municipal water and wastewater pipes, natural gas pipelines, telecom fibre and electricity wires) in order for them to identify in the field the location of their underground infrastructure so that the excavator can avoid damaging them while working in that area.
-Under the One Call Act, , locate requests must be responded to in accordance with timelines set out in the Act.
+Under the One Call Act, locate requests must be responded to in accordance with timelines set out in the Act, or another mutually agreed to timeframe.